FBTA

 size 14500 (AA).

-The estimated operating time is abt 6 moths after the first cycles.
+The estimated operating time is more than 6 months after the first charging cycles.

 There